LoricAndre/fzterm.nvim/README.md

 ## Configuration
  - The `g:fzterm_ignore` can be used to ignore files, for example `let g:fzterm_ignore = {'.git', 'node_modules'}`
+ - The window's geometry can be configured using the following global variables :
+  - `g:fzterm_width` sets the absolute width in columns
+  - `g:fzterm_height` sets the absolute height in lines
+  - `g:fzterm_width_ratio` is the ratio between the floating window width and the editor window's (default is 0.75)
+  - `g:fzterm_height_ratio` is the ratio between the floating window height and the editor window's (default is 0.75)
+  - `g:fzterm_margin_left` is the ratio of the editor window left as a margin on the left side of the floating window (default is 0.25)
+  - `g:fzterm_margin_top` is the ratio of the editor window top as a margin on the top side of the floating window (default is 0.25)

 ## Extensions
  - The plugins provides the `fzterm` function, accessible via `lua require'fzterm'.fzterm()`